Walkthrough · article 02 of 18

 The moment you open shop number two, you need a second location in nouz so the daily numbers stay clean.
 Two shops sharing one P&L is a mess — you can't tell which one's carrying the other, and Statistics insights become meaningless.
 Two locations side-by-side under one business is the right model.

+Your plan sets how many locations you can run: Starter is 1, Growth is 3, and Pro is 5.
 On Settings → Subscription, the location cap is shown next to your current plan.
 If you're on Starter and click + Add location, nouz prompts you to upgrade before continuing.
-Upgrade takes 30 seconds — Stripe checkout, confirm, the new cap applies.
+The upgrade takes about 30 seconds — Stripe checkout, confirm, and the new cap applies immediately, prorated for the rest of the month.

 Growth covers up to 3 locations; Pro covers up to 5.
 If you're running more than 5 shops, contact support — we can discuss a custom plan, though most of our customers fit within Pro.